nickg/nvc/nvc.1.md

  * `--posix`:
    The generated makefile will work with any POSIX compliant make.
 Otherwise the output may use extensions specific to GNU make.

+## RELAXING RULES

+The following can be specified as a comma-separated list to the `--relax` option to disable certain semantic rule checks.

+* `prefer-explict`:
+  Any visible explicitly declared operator always hides an implicit operator regardless of the region in which it is declared.
+This is required to analyse code that uses the Synopsys `std_logic_arith` package.

+* `generic-static`:
+  References to generics are allowed in locally static expressions using the VHDL-2008 rules.

+* `universal-bound`:
+  Prior to VHDL-2000 when range bounds have universal integer type the expressions must be either numeric literals or attributes.
+This option allows ranges such as `-1 to 1` in VHDL-1993 which otherwise must be written `integer'(-1) to 1`.

 ## SELECTING SIGNALS